 Solved!
 What to Do When You Find Ticks in the House

-Of the 90 species of ticks that exist in the United States, only a handful carry diseases; the Centers for Disease Control and Prevention (CDC) provides online maps that show the geographical distribution of the different disease-carrying ticks, so you can see which ticks are a health threat in your area.
+Of the 90 species of ticks that exist in the United States, only a handful carry diseases; the Centers for Disease Control and Prevention (CDC) provides online maps that show the geographical distribution of the various disease-carrying ticks so you can see which ticks are a health threat in your area.

 To find out what to do when you find a tick—inside or out—keep reading.
 We’ll let you know how to reduce your risk of exposure and how to treat your house and yard to ensure that ticks won’t set up shop.

 If you find ticks in the house, don’t step on them—flush them.

 A tick’s body is very hard and, despite your best efforts, could survive a stomping.
 A better option is to pick the bug up with a piece of toilet paper and flush it down the commode.
 This is also the best way to get rid of ticks that are crawling on your body.
 If you find one biting you, however, use a pair of tweezers to grab it and pull it off, then flush it.

 Keep in mind that tick infestations are rare indoors.

 Ticks thrive in moist and humid conditions where the humidity is 90 percent or higher, and most cannot survive in a climate-controlled house for more than a few days.
 Indoors, they simply desiccate (dry out) and die.
 Merely being inside can dramatically shorten a tick lifespan.
 In fact, the University of Rhode Island’s Tick Encounter Resource Center (TERC) reports the results of a study in which immature deer ticks that were exposed to indoor humidity levels of 75 percent died in about 8 hours.
 While a tick might live a couple of days in a hamper full of moist clothing, it won’t be long enough to reproduce.